New York teen girl arrested for reportedly bullying, killing other girl

 Schwab died on Jan.
 10 after being involved in a fight at a Dunkin Donuts in New Rochelle, police said.
 The victim was reportedly using pepper spray at the time to defend herself from getting bullied before being stabbed, ABC 7 said.

-Witnesses told authorities the fight was between “two high school aged females,” police said, and the stabbing suspect later fled the area.
+Witnesses told police the fight was between “two high school aged females” and the stabbing suspect later fled the area.
 The victim was reportedly rushed to Jacobi Hospital for injuries believed to be “life threatening” and ultimately died.

 OVER 1,000 PEOPLE CHARGED WITH SHARING VIDEO OF NAKED TEENS ON FACEBOOK